 It’s a long way from where Sanchez & company began—in 2014 with “about 100 influencers” on Twitter to choose from.
 The depth of what you can learn about influencers and their audience is remarkable.
 Add to this a campaign management module and in-depth reporting, and you can see why Influencity appeals to brands like Samsung and Kellogg’s and agencies like Dentsu and WPP.

 You can see from both Influencity’s pricing and the way they structure it that they’re trying to appeal to clients both large and small.
 Customers can personalize their own plan by selecting the features that suit them best by creating a Custom Bundle.
 Customers can also choose from the Fixed Plan options that are available at:

 Like many SaaS platforms, there are multiple levels of subscription that run the gamut of features:

-- Basic — One user can run unlimited searches and discover up to 5,000 results per month, save up to 100 influencers across 1 list, analyze up to 25 profiles per month, fraud detection and audience overlapping features.
+- Basic — One user can run unlimited searches and discover up to 5,000 results per month, save up to 100 influencers in 1 list, analyze up to 25 profiles per month, and use the fraud detection and audience overlapping features.

-- Professional — 3 users can run unlimited searches per month and discover up to 10,000 results per month, save up to 300 influencers across 100 lists, analyze up to 75 profiles per month, fraud detection and audience overlapping features, manage 5 campaigns (more features), and run 5 campaign reports (50 post analysis per month)
+- Professional — 3 users can run unlimited searches per month and discover up to 10,000 results per month, save up to 400 influencers across 100 lists, analyze up to 125 profiles per month, use the fraud detection and audience overlapping features, manage 5 campaigns (each with up to 400 influencers), and run 5 campaign reports

-- Business — 5 users, unlimited searches and discover up to 20,000 results per month, 1,500 influencers across 100 lists, analyze up to 150 profiles per month, fraud detection and audience overlapping features, manage 20 campaigns with all features, run 20 campaign reports (150 post analysis per month).
+- Business — 5 users can run unlimited searches and discover up to 25,000 results per month, save up to 1,500 influencers across 100 lists, analyze up to 400 profiles per month, use the fraud detection and audience overlapping features, manage 20 campaigns (each with up to 1,500 influencers), and run 20 campaign reports

 Anything larger than that can be customised per requirements or by creating a Custom Bundle.